« Blog

 #4 Non-cancelable versus guaranteed renewable

-Many policies include a non-cancelable feature (you don't have to elect it), meaning the insurance company cannot raise the price on you, up until a specified age (usually around age 65).
+Non-cancelable means that the insurance company cannot raise the price on you, up until a specified age (usually around age 65).

+Many policies are automatically non-cancelable and you do no have a choice.
 Other companies give you a choice.
 If you don't choose non-cancelable, you're usually choosing "guaranteed renewable".
 Guaranteed renewable means that the insurance company must offer you coverage each year up until a specified age (usually around age 65), but they could raise the price.

 To make a rate increase on their clients, insurance companies must file a request to increase with the state regulator, and the state regulator must approve the increase.

-Different choices make sense for different people
+Case studies: different choices make sense for different people

 Lydia* has worked hard at an NYC Big Investment Bank to build the lifestyle she enjoys today, and she likes knowing she can maintain it in any scenario: car accident or ski injury, cancer diagnosis, severe multiple sclerosis, etc. She's single today, but interested in having children within the next few years, with or without a partner.
 She decides on a $15,000/month disability income insurance benefit with a 180 day waiting period (workplace benefits are very solid for the first 6 months) and until age 65 benefit period to complement her existing workplace coverage.
 As an equity research analyst who loves her job but can envision a scenario where the physical demands of travel might not be workable in some scenarios, she chooses an own occupation policy.
 Since she’s a white collar professional in a field where staying front-of-mind for clients is important, she can envision many scenarios where she might be able to work part-time but not full-time if she were navigating a health crisis of some kind, so she goes for a residual disability feature, too.